christerjohansson/react-authentication-page-template/README.md

-# React Auth Template
+# React based authentication page template

 This is my starter template for Login, Register and Forgot Password using ReactJS with simple form validation.
+Upon entering your credentials, the app will display a simple alert if you are logged in.

 ## Installation
 Clone this repository